 Respect for ourselves guides our morals, respect for others guides our manners. – Laurence Sterne

-A couple years ago when I was struggling with low self-esteem, I would never of guessed that I was one of the main causes of it.
-The constant negative self talk, the dissatisfaction and constant critiquing of my appearance and the fact that I always doubted myself – I mean, no wonder my self esteem was so incredibly bruised.
-It wasn’t until I learnt to love myself and treat myself better that I began to see myself in a much clearer, more accurate light.
+A couple of years ago when I was struggling with low self-esteem, I would never have guessed that I was one of the main causes of it.
+The constant negative self-talk, the dissatisfaction and constant critiquing of my appearance and the fact that I always doubted myself – I mean, no wonder my self-esteem was so incredibly bruised.
+It wasn’t until I learned to love myself and treat myself better that I began to see myself in a much clearer, more accurate light.

 Treat Yourself With the Love and Respect You Deserve